 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that have not been identified.
-However, as discussed below, we identified certain deficiencies in internal control over financial reporting that we consider to be material weaknesses and significant deficiencies to be material weaknesses.
+However, as discussed below, we identified certain deficiencies in internal control over financial reporting that we consider to be material weaknesses and significant deficiencies.
+We consider the following deficiencies to be material weaknesses.

-1. Due to the limited number of employees within the City, there exists a lack of adequate segregation of duties related to recordkeeping and custody of assets.
+Due to the limited number of employees within the City, there exists a lack of adequate segregation of duties related to recordkeeping and custody of assets.
 Due to the fact that the City is not in the financial position to hire additional employees, we recommend that the council continue to be involved in the financial review process on an ongoing basis and continue to review all procedures to assure that maximum segregation of accounting and asset custodial duties occurs whenever possible.
 2. All transactions should be recorded in the general ledger.
 The City's transactions are recorded in the general ledger for the main operating bank account of each fund.
 However, there are several other bank accounts that have activity that is only tracked through the checkbook and not maintained in the general ledger.
 The City hires an accountant to adjust its books to be in accordance with accounting principles generally accepted in the United States of America.
 During this process, summary entries are made to record this activity into the general ledger.
-During the current year, there was significantly more activity in these accounts than that of previous years and with an ongoing project, the activity will continue to increase.
+During the past two years, there has been significantly more activity in these accounts than that of previous years and with a ongoing projects, the activity will continue to increase.
 By not appropriately maintaining these accounts in the general ledger in detail, activity can be misclassified or not recorded in the correct period.
-During our audit procedures, we made multiple adjustments for activity in these accounts that was not correctly recorded or not included as receivables or payables.
-The adjustments resulted in additions to capital assets of \$40,184 that were misclassified, understatement of grant receivables and revenue of \$100,000, and an understatement of accounts payable and construction in progress of \$76,558.
+During our audit procedures, we proposed multiple audit adjustments for activity in these accounts that were not correctly recorded or not included as receivables or payables.
+The adjustments resulted in additions to capital assets of \$254,200 that were misclassified, understatement of debt of \$31,680, an understatement of accounts payable \$156,284, an overstatement of cash for an outstanding check of \$49,242, and two bank accounts that were not recorded on the City's books.
 We recommend that activity from all bank accounts be recorded in the general ledger in detail to ensure that all transactions are appropriately recorded in the correct accounts and the correct period.